softwaremill/elasticmq/README.md

 ------------------------------------

 Until version 0.7.0, ElasticMQ included optional replication, journaling and an SQL message storage.
-These modules have not yet been reimplemented using the new Akka core.
+These modules have been discontinued.

 Current versions
 ----------------

 *Stable*: 0.8.12

-*Development*: 0.8.13-SNAPSHOT
+*Development*: 0.9.0-SNAPSHOT

 Logging
 -------